 - Barclays Lifeskills.

 For Key Stage 5 Students

 Pathways is the term used to refer to the different paths students may take.
 At secondary school these will occur at KS4 & KS5.
 Pathways are the qualifications with their levels and the routes that students can take to acquire them.

 Look at the ‘Levels and Qualifications’ table showing these pathways.

 Choosing an appropriate pathway will involve choosing an appropriate course and where to do it.

 The school evaluates the careers provision through students and parent feedback, LEAN advice and self-evaluations.
 These are recorded on Compass+ software to allow all careers data to be stored in one location.

-The careers provision is evaluated annually, with the next review due on the 1st July 2022.
+The careers provision is evaluated termly, with the next review due in the Autumn term 2023.